DanShafi/FreeCodeCamp/JavaScript Algorithms and Data Structures/Basic JavaScript/notes.md

 -   `<` less than operator. `<=` less than or equal then.
 -   `&&` returns true if **both** operands are true.
 -   The logical `||`operator returns true if either operand is true.
+-   `else` is used when a condition is otherwise false so it falls back to another condition.
+-   `else if` used for multiple conditions.

+**Switch Statements**

+-   If you have many options to choose from, use a `switch` and `case` statement.
+These statements are executed from first matched until a `break` is encountered.
+-   `case` values are tested with strict equality `===`.
+-   In a `switch` statement, we can use a `default` statement which is executed if no cases match.
+-   If a `break` is omitted from a switch statement case, statements are executed until a `break` is encountered.
+If you plan to have multiple inputs with the same output, combined them together.

+**Objects**

+-   Items in objects are referred to as `properties`.
+You can use numbers to mark properties and even omit single/double quotes (but JS will typecast these into strings).
+-   We can access object data using `.` or `[]` notation, similar to arrays.
+-   If the property name has a space in its name, you need to use `[]`.
+-   We can update object properties same as variables - reassignment.
+-   We can use the `delete` keyword to delete properties in objects.
+-   Use `.hasOwnProperty(propname)` to check if an object has a property.
+It will return either `true` or `false`.
 -